-Some botnets constantly scan all public IP address and test well-known vulnerabilities against the computers they find to identify new targets.
+Some botnets constantly scan all public IP addresses and test well-known vulnerabilities against the computers they find to identify new targets.
 They might spread themselves via email attachments or come bundled with pirated software.

 Servers are especially attractive for botnets, as they are always online and have one or even multiple unrestricted connections to the internet.
 Though many residential Internet Service Providers block certain services or ports, often in an attempt to limit the harm done from customers’ computers being part of a botnet.